yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Introduction

-Baculoviruses of the family *Baculoviridae* ({% cite Harrison2018 %}) are among the most intensively studied viruses, not only because of their widespread application in biotechnology, medicine, and agriculture ({% cite vanOers2007 %}).
+Baculoviruses of the family *Baculoviridae* ({% cite Harrison2018 %}) are among the most intensively studied viruses, not only because of their widespread application in biotechnology as protein expression systems, medicine, and as biological insecticides ({% cite RodrguezHernndez2023 %},
+{% cite Cox2021 %}, {% cite Grzywacz2017 %}, {% cite Eberle2012 %}, {% cite vanOers2011 %}).
 Like all members of the class *Naldaviricetes*, baculoviruses have large circular dsDNA genomes that, in the family *Baculoviridae*, range from 90 to 180 kbp and can encode up to 180 open reading frames (ORFs).
 A detailed description of the biology of the Baculoviridae family can be found in the